tterb/tterb.github.io/_posts/2016-09-18-atomic-design-ui.md

 <p align="center">
   <i>Atomic Design</i> also features a custom icon set, which aims to integrate distinct custom icons <br>
-  with the best aspects of popular icon packages to provide improved visual-grepping of <br>
+  with the best aspects of popular icon packages to provide improved visual&ndash;grepping of <br>
   project files, while also preventing the alignment issues that plague <br> many icon package and theme combinations.
 </p>
 <br>

 <h3 align="center">Modular Theme-Settings</h3>
 <p align="center">
-  This UI-theme includes custom settings, which allow users to fine-tune various aspects of <br>
+  This UI&ndash;theme includes custom settings, which allow users to fine&ndash;tune various aspects of <br>
   the interface to suit their preference.
 These settings are accessible via <br>
   the <img src="https://cloud.githubusercontent.com/assets/16360374/22728369/572ca3fc-ed92-11e6-8f35-5f1da6078b4f.png" height="23" alt="settings"/> button,
   once the theme is enabled.